DavidAlba2627/Object-Oriented-Programming-C-/Code02_dataTypes/README.md

 # Description
-This program show the size in bytes and the maximum/minimum value of different types of variables  (short, int, long, float and double)
+This program shows the size in bytes and the maximum/minimum value of different types of variables  (short, int, long, float and double)

 The results for the size of variables are shown below:
 | Variable  | Size |